ruuda/blog/posts/rcl-patch.md

 and it doesn’t have comments.
 As soon as we add comments though, regular deserialization/serialization no longer works.
-How can we reconcile keeping files maintainable for humans, with enabling automation to update them?
+How can we keep files maintainable for humans, while enabling automation to update them?
 We have a few options:

 **Split out automation-managed parts.**